Qalisa/legalstamp/legalstamped/generated/use-agreement/ivy-community/en/20230124.md

 **Complaints processing**

 Complaints can be addressed to the publisher using the following contact
-details: team@budivy.fr.
+details: team@ivy.community.
 The publisher will endeavour to deal with such complaints as soon as possible and to provide an appropriate response.

 **Dispute Resolution**